mnneeltakemail2/testNeel3/development-and-api/neel-keeper-api/waves-keeper-api.md

 All methods, except for "on" operate asynchronously and return [promises](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise).

-In Waves Keeper, for greater security and ease of use, each new website using API has to be allowed by the user.
-At the first attempt to use API (except "`on"`), the user will see a request to allow that website's access to Waves Keeper.
+In Neel Keeper, for greater security and ease of use, each new website using API has to be allowed by the user.
+At the first attempt to use API (except "`on"`), the user will see a request to allow that website's access to Neel Keeper.
 If the user agrees to allow access, the website is considered trusted and can use API on its pages.
 Otherwise, the website is blocked, and an error message will be displayed in response to all requests `{message: "Api rejected by user", code: 12}.` The users won't see new notifications.
 To grant access, the user will mark the website as trusted in the interface.

 **Description of methods**

 **publicState**

-If a website is trusted, Waves Keeper public data are returned.
+If a website is trusted, Neel Keeper public data are returned.

 Example:

 ```
-    WavesKeeper.publicState()
+    NeelKeeper.publicState()
         .then(state => {
             console.log(state); //displaying the result in the console
             /*...processing data */